slowdivePTG/X-ray-chemistry/Paper_Review/Lingam2019.md

 Manasvi Lingam, Idan Ginsburg, Shmuel Bialy, 2019, arXiv

-## Two Purposes
+## Positive

-- Explicate some of the positive consequences associated with AGNs (during the quasar phase) for the synthesis of prebiotic compounds
+- Explicate some of the positive consequences associated with AGNs (during the quasar phase) for the synthesis of prebiotic compounds (precursors of RNA)
 - enabling photosynthesis on free-floating planets up to a certain distance from the SMBH

+## Negative

+- Some crucial factors that not considered explicitly before

 ## Ultraviolet Fluxes for Prebiotic Chemistry